rh-mobb/documentation/docs/aro/private-cluster.md

-# ARO Quickstart - Private Cluster
+# ARO Quickstart - Private Cluster with JumpHost

 A Quickstart guide to deploying a Private Azure RedHat OpenShift cluster.